 Economic reform measures have included the introduction of a stable convertible currency and real interest rates; the end of price fixing and export controls; the privatisation of land; and the eradication of preferential deals for inefficient state-owned enterprises.
 The continuing reliance on agriculture, however, means that Moldova's economy is extremely vulnerable to adverse weather conditions and fluctuations in international markets.

 Moldova’s economic growth in recent years has been mixed.
-It experienced strong growth in 2010 and 2011 (about seven per cent), but experienced a dramatic slowdown in 2012 – where the economy contracted by -0.8 per cent.
-The Moldovan economy recovered in 2013, growing by 8.9 per cent and is estimated to have grown at 1.8 per cent in 2014.
+It experienced strong growth in 2010 and 2011 (about seven per cent), but experienced a dramatic slowdown in 2012 – where the economy contracted by -0.7 per cent.
+The Moldovan economy then recovered dramatically in 2013, growing by 8.9 per cent and is estimated to have grown at 1.8 per cent in 2014.

-Australia's trade and investment relationship with Moldova is currently small.
-Total two-way merchandise trade in 2013 was A$3.46 million.
-Australia’s merchandise exports to Moldova were valued at A$1.84 million in 2013 and included milk, cream, whey and yoghurt, and telecom equipment and parts and medical instruments (including veterinary).
-Merchandise imports from Moldova were valued at A$1.6 million in 2013 and included clothing, and iron and steel bars and rods.
+Australia's trade and investment relationship with Moldova is modest.
+Total two-way merchandise trade in 2014 was A$3.37 million.
+Australia’s merchandise exports to Moldova were valued at A$1.96 million in 2014 and included milk, cream, whey and yoghurt, and telecom equipment and parts and medical instruments (including veterinary).
+Merchandise imports from Moldova were valued at A$1.37 million in 2014 and included clothing, alcoholic beverages and travel goods.